Luggage Storage World Trade Center

 With more than 140 LuggageHeroes around NYC, you have more than enough reasons to leave your luggage behind while you are out on adventures.

-Book your LuggageHero online, receive directions and go to our LuggageHero.
-When at the shop click start the storage timer to begin your luggage storage.
+Book your LuggageHero online or through our app, receive directions and go to our LuggageHero location.
+When at the shop, click start on the storage timer to begin your luggage storage.

 Download our free bag storage app:

 For even more ease you can get the LuggageHero bag storage app where you can easily see all our locations around World Trace Center.
 Download the app now and store your luggage with a few clicks wherever you are.

 We store all kinds of luggage – any size and any shape